ESSENTIALS2™

 Certification: theory and practical assessment, with Alterreno Essentials2™ certification upon completion

-World Class Equestrian Education: progression from advanced groundwork through lunge work to mounted communication, with 250 total hours of training and independent practice
+World Class Equestrian Education: a structured progression from advanced groundwork through lunging to independent ridden work, comprising a total of 250 hours of guided training and independent practice

 You will learn